owncloud/web/docs/theming/_index.md

 ## The "logo" options

 Here, you can specify the images to be used in the `"sidebar"`, for the `"favicon"` and on the `"login"` page.
 Various formats are supported and it's up to you to decide which one fits best to your use case.

-## The "filesList" option

-Using the `"hideDefaultStatusIndicators"` boolean, you can specify whether the default status indicators should be visible in the files list.

 ## The "loadingPage" options